josephyhu/Build-a-Personal-Learning-Journal/README.md

 ## Recent Changes
 * Changed the background color from white to black.
 * Changed the background color again from black to midnight blue.
+* Changed all text and link colors to white.
+* Changed all visited link colors to dark gray.
 * Added the title attribute of 'Home' to the home page button (the button on the top left).
 * Set the opacity to .5 for all links and buttons on hover.
 * Added search field to the home page.